AliAlSudani0/ds-sleep-classifier/README.md

 Next, click on "Manage Access"
 Add your team mates by Searching for their github handle in the search window.

-Change their Role from ‘View’ to ‘Admin’
+Change their Role from ‘View’ to ‘Admin’.
 Click on the green button “Invite” to add them.
 Repeat for all team members.
 ![alt text](./images/team_access.png
 )